ohmpranavdv/FaceNet-Based-Real-Time-Vehicle-Ignition-Control-System-Using-Embedded-Facial-Recognition/README.md

-Files will be added on 5 MAR 2025 contact :8590553445 for more info in this.
+Files will be added after publication.

+contact :8590553445 for more info in this.